-Closing down a limited company – your options
+Closing down a limited company – options for contractors

 There are a number of reasons why you may wish to shut down your limited company, such as retirement, or returning to a permanent role.
 Here, Donald McNaught from Johnston Carmichael examines the options you face when closing down your company and the tax efficiency of each route.